Enjoy the Games, but Use Caution, Common Sense Online

 “Phishing and scams imitating official Olympic correspondence or offering tickets have already begun circulating in the wild,” the DHS report says.
 These have included Olympic travel-related scams that trick victims into sharing personal information, as well as spam with Olympic-themed attachments that download malware.

 Another criminal tactic likely to increase during the games is search engine optimization (SEO) manipulation.
-By promoting sites so that they appear high in the search results for Olympics-related keywords, many unwitting users may find themselves on sites that distribute malware.
+This is not to be confused with normal SEO, which is completely legal and very beneficial to companies looking to increase their organic traffic (learn more here).
+When manipulation is involved, sites are promoted so that they appear high in the search results for Olympics-related keywords, with many unwitting users finding themselves on sites that distribute malware.